Targeted News Service logo

 Francis Medical Expresses Concerns Over Proposed Medicare Changes (10)

 WASHINGTON, Sept.
 16 -- Francis Medical, a developer of minimally invasive urological cancer treatments, has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) addressing concerns related to the proposed 2026 Outpatient Prospective Payment System/ Ambulatory Surgical Center (OPPS/ASC) rule.
-The company highlighted crucial issues regarding the payment assignment for the innovative 0582T procedure and the implication more ST
+The company highlighted crucial issues regarding the payment assignment for the innovative 0582T procedure and the implications of the agency's changes concerning the 340B drug more ST

 Gaughf Dermatology Dermatologist Warns Proposed Medicare Rule Threatens Patient Access to Essential Services (10)